Jason-Konz/webfortune/README.md

 # webfortune
-This is the final for dev ops
+This a Dockerized Flask application that provides a Web front-end to the well-known Linux programs 'cowsay' and 'fortune'.